 Importing into your Favorite software:

-I generally use Lightroom to import my images and ALWAYS, and I mean ALWAYS render full size previews on import.
-It takes awhile longer, but is well worth the wait on import, as you’re not waiting on every file to render when it’s time to edit.
-My favourite part of importing a huge amount of files, is walking away and having that celebratory beer after a hard fought session.
+I generally use Lightroom to import my images and ALWAYS, and I mean ALWAYS render full-size previews on import.
+It takes a while longer, but is well worth the wait on import, as you’re not waiting for every file to render when it’s time to edit.
+My favorite part of importing a huge amount of files is walking away and having that celebratory beer after a hard-fought session.

 You can also direct Lightroom to send a second set of images to your EHD.
 In this case, my 2nd 2TB drive (which handles back up of working copies) is the selected destination.
 My 1st 2TB drive handles all completed images along with an online backup.
 (SmugMug) I bring my offsite drive home once a month and make copies of all completed work and immediately return it to it’s home.
 It’s not bulletproof.
 Nothing is, but it’s as close as I can get to it.